- Night vision set to Black & White (IR) mode instead of Full Color in the EZVIZ app

 Common Causes

-- Spotlight brightness set to zero or disabled in settings
+- Spotlight brightness turned to zero or spotlights disabled in Display settings

 Most fixes happen in the first 3 steps.